sonic182/sonic182/README.md

 Here are some ideas to get you started:
 -->

-- :office: I’m currently working at [Doofinder](https://www.doofinder.com/)
+- :cat2: :octocat: [octo]cat's lover
 - :mailbox: How to reach me: www.mogollon.com.ve
 - :heart: I do like http communications and databases